theyashwanthsai/DigitalGarden/public/static/article.md

 ![img](https://64.media.tumblr.com/8b868373b16c535b6494ea3f6a323030/499da71b41a48e3b-d6/s1280x1920/f98819182c7c4429ce02b30aac82de593c71b47b.gif)

-I love writing online.
+I love writing.
+It shapes my thoughts and my personality in general.
+Its like talking to myself.
+My goal is to write mini essays daily and publish something weekly.
+I have started creating more than consuming.
 These are a few of the articles I have written over the years.
 Writing is the best way to learn.
 If you learned something new reading my blogs, please let me know :)

 ## Some of my work: